 SNHU (then-New Hampshire College) and Saint Anselm have been playing each other since May 5, 1969 when Saint Anselm posted a 9-0 home victory in men’s tennis against then-New Hampshire College.
 The first pitch in baseball was thrown April 21, 1971 the Penmen locked up a 6-1 victory at home.
 Nov.
 10, 1976 saw the start of women’s volleyball with a 2-0 Saint Anselm road win.
 Women’s basketball opened their rivalry Feb.
 2, 1977 when Saint Anselm posted a 53-40 road victory.
 Later that year on Sept.
 15, the Hawks kicked off the men’s soccer series with a 3-0 win at home before pulling out a 56-50 home victory in men’s basketball two months later on Nov.
 27.

-To this day, the men’s basketball rivalry is the fiercest between the two schools and it shows as SNHU leads the all-time series 31-30 following the 2014-15 campaign.
+To this day, the men’s basketball rivalry is the fiercest between the two schools and it shows as Saint Anselm leads the all-time series 36-35 following the 2018-19 campaign.

 In fitting fashion, softball opened their series with a split at Saint Anselm on April 14, 1981 as SNHU posted a 12-3 win in the first game before the Hawks flipped the scrip for a 13-3 victory in game two.
 Men’s ice hockey dropped the puck for the first time five months later as Saint Anselm cruised to an 11-3 home win Nov.
 13. Women’s tennis squared off for the first time Sept.
 26, 1983 with Saint Anselm tallying up a 9-0 road win.
 Women’s soccer took to the pitch a year and a day later on Sept.
 27, 1984 as the Penmen threw up an 8-0 blanking.